 With increasing numbers of ‘Millennials’ entering the workforce, L&D teams across the world are working hard to adapt to the training and development needs of a cohort brought up in the digital age.
-As Millennials’ expectations have been shaped by the unprecedented expansion of technology into almost every aspect of life, so businesses have had to rethink their internal uses of technology so as to engage with these employees.
+As Millennials’ expectations have been shaped by the unprecedented expansion of technology into almost every aspect of life, businesses have also had to rethink their internal uses of technology so as to engage with these employees.

 Recently we reflected on the ways in which video can help organizations onboard, train, and develop new graduate recruits.
 However, many organizations have struggled to keep pace, and numerous surveys of Millennials reveal recurring frustrations relating to their actual experiences with workplace technologies versus their expectations.
 Forbes reports that 43 percent of Millennials feel their companies don’t invest enough in new technology for productivity.

 More recently, a post from the UK’s CIPD discussed research suggesting that Millennials felt their desire to work more collaboratively was being undermined by technological issues.